 - Lastly, ensure the addition of the resolve value as highlighted below.

-If the names of two aliases are the same, this error will take place and the web application won’t develop.
-The users need to verify that the alias name they are using isn’t already taken.
+If the names of two aliases are the same, an error will occur, and the web application will not develop.
+Users need to verify that the alias name they are using is not already taken.

 Here’s what you should do: